Skip to Main content

 - url: https://tuyen.blog/optimizely-cms/testing/viewports-test-sample/

-label: Click theme toggle 2nd times on mobile
+label: Click theme toggle a second time on mobile

 viewportNames: